amstringer0303/amstringer0303/README.md

 I earned my B.S. in Environmental Science from Vanderbilt University and a Master’s from the University of Washington.
 Now I’m in my **second year of a PhD at Duke University**, where I’m diving into the world of **remote sensing** and **geospatial methods**.
 A lot of this is new to me, and I’m learning as I go — from mapping landfast ice to experimenting with machine learning for sea-ice classification.

 Follow along as I keep building skills, asking questions, and growing into this field throughout my PhD journey!

+---

-#### What I’m working on
+### What I’m working on
-#### Right now I’m training a U-Net to map landfast ice and nearshore polynyas from Sentinel-2 imagery to support a broader project on trail mobility and access for Inuit communities in the Arctic.
+🧪 Right now I’m training a U-Net to map landfast ice and nearshore polynyas from Sentinel-2 imagery.
+This supports a broader project on trail mobility and access for Inuit communities in the Arctic.

 ---

 ### Skills & tools